Spiritual enlightenment on mountain paths and in backstreet bars

 The Ajikoji district in front of Kii-Tanabe Station is thought to have the highest density of entertainment establishments relative to its size in the whole of Japan

-Rather than the early hours of the morning, the Tanabe Fish Market takes place at 3 p.m., meaning your evening sushi will be that little bit fresher
+Rather than the early hours of the morning, the Tanabe Fish Market takes place at 3 p.m., meaning fresh evening sushi

 Gateway to Kumano

 Pilgrims arriving in Tanabe to walk the Kumano Kodo Pilgrimage Route can bear south to join the Ohechi-Route.
 This part of the pilgrimage route leads to the grand shrines of Kumano Nachi Taisha Shrine and Kumano Hayatama Taisha Shrine .
-Those wishing to head to the third grand shrine of Kumano Hongu Taisha Shrine can take the Nakahechi-Route that leads from Tanabe deep into the mountains.
+Those wishing to head to Kumano Hongu Taisha Shrine can take the Nakahechi-Route that leads from Tanabe deep into the mountains.

 Fancy a drink?